-In a global economy where every customer makes an impact on your business, it’s important to have a customer retention strategy.
+In a global economy where every customer makes an impact on your business, it’s important to have customer retention solutions.
 No matter what type of business you run, you’re likely to be facing ever-increasing competition in your industry.
 Thanks to the global marketplace of the internet, customers are no longer limited by location to get the best deal or highest quality goods and services they’re after.

 This can be great news for your company.
 Like all the other businesses out there, you have a chance to reach an audience all around the world and communicate on a scale like never before.
 But on the other hand, you’ve got to do some serious work to keep those customers loyal to your brand.